 Setting the Premium

-If you can’t agree a mutually acceptable Premium (price) for the lease extension within 2 months, both sides have the option to refer the matter to a Leasehold Valuation Tribunal (LVT), effectively a property ‘Court’ consisting of independent solicitors/valuers/laypeople who will come to a decision on the Premium payable for the extension, it’s possible to appeal an LVT judgement, but assuming you don’t, the judgement becomes effective within 28 days, the landlord must then provide a new draft lease within 21 days.
+If you can’t agree a mutually acceptable Premium (price) for the lease extension within 2 months, both sides have the option to refer the matter to a Leasehold Valuation Tribunal (LVT), also known as First-Tier Tribunal, effectively a property ‘Court’ consisting of independent solicitors/valuers/laypeople who will come to a decision on the Premium payable for the extension, it’s possible to appeal an LVT judgement, but assuming you don’t, the judgement becomes effective within 28 days, the landlord must then provide a new draft lease within 21 days.

 Once an agreement between leaseholder and landlord has been reached, either independently or via the LVT, both parties must enter into the new lease agreement within 2 months.